Hiltslash/COBRA/README.md

 2. Make sure you have python3.13.1 installed
 3. Navigate to the repo in terminal
 4. run pip3 install -r requirements.txt
-5. Make the script executable: chmod -x cobra
+5. Make the script executable: chmod +x cobra
 6. Add repo to your path:  export PATH="/path/to/cobra:$PATH" Add it to your ~/.zshrc or ~/.bashrc to make it permenant
 7. Test it with "cobra example.coil"